TechMatt1337/CMSC430Final/README.md

 * `(> real1 real2)`
 	* This prim takes in two real numbers (or expressions that will return real numbers) and will return #t if `real1` is greater than `real2` in value.
 * `(- nums ...+)`
   * This prim will take in one or more numbers (or expressions that will return numbers) and return the result of subtracting the numbers from each other.
-For example, if we had (- 1 2 3), that would be equivalent to (1 - 2 - 3).
+For example, if we had (- 1 2 3), that would be mathematically equivalent to (1 - 2 - 3).
 * `(* nums ...+)`
   * This prim will take in one or more numbers (or expressions that will return numbers) and return the result of multiplying the numbers from each other.
-For example, if we had (* 1 2 3), that would be equivalent to (1 * 2 * 3).
+For example, if we had (* 1 2 3), that would be mathematically equivalent to (1 * 2 * 3).
 * `(+ nums ...+)`
   * This prim will take in one or more numbers (or expressions that will return numbers) and return the result of adding the numbers from each other.
-For example, if we had (+ 1 2 3), that would be equivalent to (1 + 2 + 3).
+For example, if we had (+ 1 2 3), that would be mathematically equivalent to (1 + 2 + 3).
 * `(append lists...)`
   * This prim will take in zero or more lists and return a new list which consists of all of the lists appended to each other.
 For example, if I were to run (append '(1 2) '(3 4) '(5 6)), I would get the list '(1 2 3 4 5 6).
 If no lists are passed into this prim, the empty list is returned.
 * `(car pair)`